WebAssembly/component-model/design/mvp/WIT.md

 written return type and are given the implicit return type `r`.

 📡 A resource statement can also contain any number of *getters* and *setters*, which may or may not be static.
-Non-static getters and setters also implicitly take a `self` parameter.
-Getters take no parameters (besides the implicit `self` parameter) and must return a value.
-Setters take exactly one parameter (besides the implicit `self` parameter) and must not return a value unless that value is of type `result<_, error?>`.
-Every setter must have a corresponding getter with the same name and same static-ness.
+Every setter must have a corresponding getter with the same name (not just equal under [strong uniqueness](Explainer.md#name-uniqueness)) and same static-ness, though the two may appear in any order.
+The parameter and return types of getters and setters have extra restrictions defined in [Binary.md](Binary.md#import-and-export-definitions).

 For example, the following resource definitions: